Propane LPG Tank Fill Telemetry

 -

 Optional: configure WiFi credentials.
-The Notecard Cell+WiFi supports WiFi as an optional secondary transport — the device operates normally on cellular alone if no WiFi credentials are set.
+Notecard for Skylo supports WiFi as an optional secondary transport — the device operates normally on cellular (or satellite) alone if no WiFi credentials are set.
 Two reliable provisioning paths are available for this hardware stack:

 -